Potted Game

 Jump to Recipe

 It warms the heart to see that an old-fashioned recipe like Homemade Potted Beef is almost always in the top ten of my most popular posts.
+How wonderful that it has so many devotees in a world of constantly changing food fashions and fads.

+Potted meats are a very old way of preserving.
 Made by slowly cooking meat in fat, the resulting mixture was pounded and put into pots.
 A layer of fat was then poured over with the aim of keeping out the air and stopping the meat going bad.

 Although with refrigeration we no longer need such methods, I think there’s something so satisfying about potted meats.